docker-hy/docker-hy.github.io/data/part-1/section-1.md

 Forcing is also a possibility and we can use `docker container rm --force blissful_wright` safely in this case.
 Again for both of them instead of name we could have used the ID or parts of it, e.g. c77.

-It's common for the docker daemon to become clogged over time with old images and containers.
+It's common for the Docker daemon to become clogged over time with old images and containers.

 ## Most used commands ##